pyscada/PyScada/docs/django_settings.rst

 	nano /var/www/pyscada/PyScadaServer/PyScadaServer/settings.py

-First deaktivate the debuging, if debuging is active django will keep all SQL queries in the ram, the dataaquasition runs many queries so your system will run fast out of memory.
-Keep in mind to restart guinicorn and all dataaquasion daemons after you change the debuging state.
+First deactivate the debugging, if debugging is active django will keep all SQL queries in the ram, the data-acquisition runs a massive amount of queries so your system will run fast out of memory.
+Keep in mind to restart gunicorn and the pysada daemons after you change the debugging state.

 ::

 	DEBUG = False
-	TEMPLATE_DEBUG = DEBUG

-Add the host/domain of your machine, is this case every url that point to a ip of the machine is allowed.
+Add the host/domain of your machine, in this case every url that point to a ip of the machine is allowed.

 ::

 	ALLOWED_HOSTS = ['*']

-Add the PyScada and the subapps to the installed apps list.
+Add PyScada and the PyScada sub-apps to the installed apps list of Django.

 ::